akash66sheoran/readme-demo/README.md

 # Terraform AWS EC2 Provisioning Demo

-This repository provides a comprehensive example of how to use Terraform to provision EC2 instances in AWS.
-It demonstrates key infrastructure components such as IAM roles and policies, security groups, instance profiles, user data scripting, and remote state management.
-The setup supports scalable deployment using input maps, tagging, and reusable templates.
+This repository contains Terraform code to provision EC2 instances in AWS.
+It demonstrates key infrastructure components such as IAM roles and policies, security groups, instance profiles.

 ## 🚀 Features